United States and Australia sign critical-minerals agreement as a way to counter China

 Hassett noted that Australia has one of the best mining economies in the world, while praising its refiners and its abundance of rare earth resources.
 Among the Australian officials accompanying Albanese are ministers overseeing resources and industry and science, and Australia has dozens of critical minerals sought by the U.S.

-For Albanese's part, the prime minister said ahead of his visit that the two leaders will have a chance to deepen their countries' ties on trade and defense.
-Another expected topic of discussion is AUKUS, a security pact with Australia, the U.S. and the United Kingdom that was signed during U.S. President Joe Biden's Democratic administration.
+Another topic of discussion was AUKUS, a security pact with Australia, the U.S. and the United Kingdom that was signed during U.S. President Joe Biden's Democratic administration.

-Trump has not indicated publicly whether he would want to keep AUKUS intact, and the Pentagon is reviewing the agreement.
+Trump noted Monday that AUKUS was established “a while ago” but that the agreement now is “moving along very rapidly, very well.”
+Albanese said that “our defense and security partnership with AUKUS is so important for us.”

-“Australia and the United States have stood shoulder-to-shoulder in every major conflict for over a century,” Albanese said ahead of the meeting.
-“I look forward to a positive and constructive meeting with President Trump at the White House.”
+John Phelan, the Navy secretary, said that the U.S. wants to take the original AUKUS framework and improve it for the three signatory countries while clarifying “some of the ambiguity” in it.

 The center-left Albanese was reelected in May and suggested shortly after his win that his party increased its majority by not modeling itself on Trumpism.